ayushmishra-18/HawkLink-Tactical/README.md

 * Acoustic Gunshot Detection: Passive microphone monitoring that automatically detects high-decibel spikes (>95dB) and sends a "CONTACT REPORT" to Command.

+* Black Box Recorder: One-tap audio recording that encrypts and transmits voice logs + telemetry (BPM, Location) in 10-second chunks to the Commander.